Sammeeeeeeee/2omer/README.md

 ### Run manually

-1. Ensure you have Python and git installed on your system.
+1. Ensure you have [Python](https://www.python.org/downloads/) and [git](https://git-scm.com/downloads) installed on your system.
 2. Install the libraries using pip:
    ```
-   pip install PyQt5
-   pip install plyer
+   pip install PyQt5 plyer
    ```
 3. Clone this repository:
    ```